 A B-12 deficiency can also cause nerve damage, which can lead to:

 - unsteadiness when walking

 - mental confusion

 An AG diagnosis usually involves a combination of clinical observation and testing.
 During a physical exam, your doctor will check for stomach tenderness by lightly pressing on certain areas of your stomach.
-They’ll also look for signs of B-12 deficiency, such as paleness and a rapid pulse.
+They’ll also look for signs of B-12 deficiency, such as paleness, rapid pulse, and neurological deficits.

 Your doctor might order blood tests to check for:

 - low levels of pepsinogen, a protein produced by the stomach cells

 - high levels of gastrin, a hormone that stimulates the production of stomach acid